seascapeautonomy/seascapeautonomy.github.io/terms.md

 ## Terms
 These Terms form part of the Agreement between **Seascape Autonomy Pty Ltd (ACN 676 897 813)** and you.

-### 1. Acceptance
+## 1. Acceptance
+1.1.
 You accept the Agreement by the earliest of:
 - signing and returning a Quote or Work Order;
 - issuing a purchase order referencing our Work Order;
 - confirming acceptance electronically (including by email or website confirmation);
 - instructing us to proceed; or
 - making any payment toward the Fees.

+1.2.
 You must comply with the Agreement and applicable Laws, provide necessary cooperation and information, and reimburse reasonable additional costs caused by your failure to do so.

-### 2. Supply of Goods and Services
+## 2. Supply of Goods and Services
+2.1.
 We will provide the Goods and/or Services described in each Work Order in exchange for payment of the Fees.

+2.2.
 Timeframes are estimates only.

+2.3.
 Supply is conditional on compliance with Defence Export Control Requirements.

+2.4.
 Information provided by us does not constitute financial, risk, or due diligence advice.

+2.5.
 Where APIs are provided, you must use them in accordance with our documentation.

+2.6.
 Third-party products or services engaged by you are your responsibility.

+2.7.
 Variations must be agreed in writing.
 We may vary the Agreement on 30 days’ written notice, subject to termination rights.

-### 3. Work Orders
+## 3. Work Orders
+3.1.
 Supply requests may be submitted in writing.

+3.2.
 Quotes may be accepted or rejected at your discretion.

+3.3.
 Accepted Quotes become binding and must be formalised in a Work Order unless waived by us.

+3.4.
 Our Agreement prevails over any of your procurement terms unless expressly agreed otherwise in writing.

-### 4. Fees and Payment
+## 4. Fees and Payment
+4.1.
 Fees are payable in accordance with the Payment Terms.

+4.2.
 If payment is late, we may:
 - suspend supply;
 - charge interest at the RBA cash rate plus 2% per annum (compounded monthly);
 - recover unpaid Goods.

+4.3.
 GST and other taxes are payable as required by Law.

+4.4.
 You are responsible for taxes in your jurisdiction and must gross-up payments where withholding applies.

-### 5. Intellectual Property
+## 5. Intellectual Property
+5.1.
 Ownership of pre-existing Intellectual Property remains with the original owner.

+5.2.
 New Materials created under the Agreement vest in us.

+5.3.
 We grant you a limited licence to use Our Materials solely for the purpose of receiving the Goods and/or Services.

+5.4.
 You grant us a licence to use Your Materials to perform our obligations.

+5.5.
 This clause survives termination.

-### 6. Confidentiality and Privacy
+## 6. Confidentiality and Privacy
+6.1.
 Each Party must keep confidential information confidential, subject to legal or professional disclosure obligations.

+6.2.
 You must comply with applicable Privacy Laws.

+6.3.
 We handle Personal Information in accordance with our privacy policy.

+6.4.
 You are responsible for backing up Your Data.
 We may generate anonymised aggregated data for business purposes.

+6.5.
 This clause survives termination.

-### 7. Australian Consumer Law
+## 7. Australian Consumer Law
+7.1.
 Nothing excludes rights under the Australian Consumer Law.

+7.2.
 Except where expressly stated, Goods and Services are provided without additional warranties.

+7.3.
 Any Warranty Against Defects is supplemental to Consumer Law Rights.

-### 8. Liability
+## 8. Liability
+8.1.
 You indemnify us for Liability arising from:
 - breach of Export Control Laws;
 - regulatory investigations connected to you;
 - breaches of Privacy Laws relating to data you provide.

+8.2.
 Subject to Consumer Law Rights:
 - Neither Party is liable for Consequential Loss.
 - Liability is proportionately reduced for contributory fault.
 - Our total aggregate liability is limited to the greater of:
 -- Fees paid for the relevant Goods/Services;
 -- $100,000; or
 -- insurance proceeds received.

+8.3.
 This clause survives termination.

-### 9. Term and Termination
+## 9. Term and Termination
+9.1.
 The Agreement continues until terminated.

+9.2.
 Either Party may terminate on 30 days’ notice.

+9.3.
 Immediate termination rights apply for export control breaches, material breach (after notice), or insolvency.

+9.4.
 Upon termination:
 - Payments made for supplied Goods/Services are non-refundable (subject to Consumer Law).
 - Outstanding amounts become payable.
 - We may recover Goods where title is retained.
 - Certain clauses survive termination.

-### 10. Non-Disparagement & Publicity
+## 10. Non-Disparagement & Publicity
+10.1.
 You must not make harmful public statements about us during the Term, subject to legal exceptions.

+10.2.
 Neither Party may use the other’s branding without consent.

+10.3.
 Injunctive relief may be sought for breaches.

-### 11. General
+## 11. General
+11.1.
 Amendments must be in writing (subject to variation clause).

+11.2.
 We may assign rights to related bodies corporate and assign debts.

+11.3.
 Disputes must first be negotiated in good faith, then mediated (Australia) or arbitrated (international), unless urgent court relief is required.

+11.4.
 Electronic signatures are valid.

+11.5.
 Force Majeure suspends performance (except payment obligations).

-**Governing law**: New South Wales, Australia.
+11.6.
+Governing law: New South Wales, Australia.
 The UN Convention on Contracts for the Sale of Goods does not apply.

+11.7.
 Notices may be sent by post or email.

+11.8.
 No partnership or agency is created.

+11.9.
 We may subcontract but remain responsible.

+11.10.
 Interpretation priority:
 1. Work Order
 2. Linked documents
 3. These Terms

-## Validity
+## 12. Validity
-For enquiries, please contact: [support@seascapeautonomy.com](mailto:support@seascapeautonomy.com)
+12.1.
+For questions about these Terms, or to get in touch with us, please contact: [support@seascapeautonomy.com](mailto:support@seascapeautonomy.com)

 *These Terms were last updated on 27 February 2026.*